Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: On the gap between the optimal and practical eigenvalue correction

 Intuitively, this means that the eigenvalue correction is accumulated inconsistently \textit{across different coordinate systems}.
 This can lead to a mismatch when preconditioning $\mG_T$, which is only transformed to the \textit{current} coordinate system determined by $\mQ_T$.
 When the basis remains approximately constant, \ie, $\mQ_T \approx \mQ_t$ for all $t$, \Cref{eq:change-coordinate-system-naive} can be a tight approximation and $\mD^* \approx \mD_T$.

-Note that the naive eigenvalue correction may be approximately correct, i.e. the basis is approximately constant, when the basis is updated infrequently, but this can be a poor approximation overall if $\mQ$ does not approximate the changing eigenbasis of $\mC$, thereby increasing the approximation error.
-The approximation potentially becomes milder for case 3 because the terms in the sum in \Cref{eq:change-coordinate-system-naive} are down-weighted by $\beta_2^{T-t}$ through the exponential moving average.
+The naive eigenvalue correction may be approximately correct when the basis is updated infrequently, but this can be a poor approximation if $\mQ$ does not approximate the changing eigenbasis of $\mC$, thereby increasing the approximation error.
+For case 3, the approximation becomes potentially milder because the terms in the sum in \Cref{eq:change-coordinate-system-naive} are down-weighted by $\beta_2^{T-t}$ through the exponential moving average.
 Therefore, depending on $\beta_2$, the contribution from the eigenvalue correction statistic in previous coordinate systems might be negligible.
 However, this is not the case for case 2, where all terms are weighted equally.